 Therefore the prophesy of Nebuchadnezzar using siege engines and battering rams leads us to the 98% of the city that was on the mainland, for it is physically impossible to have siege engines against the island, with the exception of the way Alexander did it.
 With the context of v.8 speaking about the mainland city, and the mainland city being the main part of the city, it is plain that the prophesy pertained to the mainland.
 Flemming agrees when he says, speaking of Ezekiel’s prophesy, “A large part of this description must have related to Mainland Tyre.
 Means effective on the mainland could not be employed against the city in the sea.”

 The island contained governmental palaces, office buildings, and temples, but the bulk of the city was clearly the mainland.
 With the prophesy being so clearly aimed at the mainland, we can only say that the portion of Ezekiel’s prophesy dealing with Nebuchadnezzar was literally fulfilled.

-Stay tuned for Part 5, where we will learn the extent of the destruction.
+To see Part 5, where we learn the extent of the destruction, click here.

 **Note: I have the Kindle edition of Flemming’s book, and most page numbers are difficult to determine.